 Arts and Public Health

-This blended course will enable students to develop skills and knowledge in Arts and Public Health.
+This course unit is one of the blended options we provide.
 At a time when the arts are increasingly seen as part of the public health toolkit, this course will equip students to design, deliver, evaluate and commission services to improve the health and wellbeing outcomes of patients, service-users and communities.
 Students will learn how to analyse and apply the evidence-base to improve public health in real world settings through use of a wide range of arts practices.

-This blended course unit aims to help Public Health, Primary Care and other interested professionals working in or interested in working in, UK or international settings, develop the skills they need to make use of the arts in their interventions and communications to improve health and wellbeing.
+This blended course unit aims to help Public Health, Primary Care and other interested professionals working in or interested in working in the UK or international settings, develop the skills they need to make use of the arts in their interventions and communications to improve health and wellbeing.

 On completion of this unit, successful course members will be able to: